cs01/termpair/CONTRIBUTING.md

 ## Getting started

-The first step should be to fork the repo and clone it to your computer.
+First, fork the repo and clone it to your computer, then read the section you're interested in. 👍

 ### Contributing Python code